-The Planning Commission received a briefing on the proposed other housekeeping amendments on July 12, 2022 and held a worksession on the ordinance on July 26, 2022.
+The Planning Commission received a briefing on the proposed other housekeeping amendments on July 12, 2022 and will hold a worksession on the ordinance on July 26, 2022.

-A Notice of Public Hearing for the Planning Commission was issued on July 29, 2022 prior to a public hearing.
-The notice was posted, published as a press release, distributed to interested individuals and entities that have requested such notices, and published in The Olympian.
+A Notice of Public Hearing for the Planning Commission is expected to be issued on July 29, 2022 prior to a public hearing.
+The notice will be posted, published as a press release, distributed to interested individuals and entities that have requested such notices, and published in The Olympian.

-The Planning Commission held a public hearing for the amendments on August 9, 2022.
-Following the public hearing and deliberations, the Planning Commission made a recommendation that Council on the amendments and the next steps for sidewalk maintenance and repair.
+The Planning Commission is expected to hold a public hearing for the amendments on August 9, 2022.
+Following the public hearing and deliberations, the Planning Commission will make a recommendation that Council on the amendments.